 When we talk about supporting the thyroid, every body is different.
 Autoimmune conditions like Hashimoto’s are complex.
-While different approaches are required for each patient, there are some general principles that will benefit the thyroid and immune system of most patients.
-Reducing inflammation is one of these principles.
-This Thyroid Anti-Inflammatory Energy Tea can help!
+While different approaches are required for each person, there are some general principles that will benefit the thyroid and immune system of most people.

 Removing triggers is another key principle.

 Certain probiotics help the T cells know where to go and what to do in terms of supporting the thyroid’s functions: Saccharomyces Boulardii and Just Thrive* are two great choices. (*Enter code BEAUTIFUL10 at check out for 10% off this probiotic.)